pbklink/motif-core/etc/motif-core.api.md

     export type MainDblClickEventer = (this: void, columnIndex: number, rowIndex: number) => void;
     // (undocumented)
     export type RowFocusEventer = (this: void, newRowIndex: number | undefined, oldRowIndex: number | undefined) => void;
 }

+// Warning: (ae-missing-release-tag) "RowDataArrayGridDataServer" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class RowDataArrayGridDataServer extends DataRowArrayDataServer<GridField> {
+}

 // Warning: (ae-missing-release-tag) "Scan" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)